Sake is a fermented beverage that is brewed like a beer and appreciated like a fine wine.

 The average alcohol content is around 15%, a touch higher than wine.
 With that being said, sake is a fermented beverage and not a spirit, so it should be sipped and savoured.

-Fine sakes exhibit a diverse range of aromas, flavours, and textures, ensuring there's a perfect sake for every occasion.
+Sake is a beverage that exhibits a diverse range of aromas, flavours, and textures and can be served at a wide range of temperatures in varying service vessels, ensuring there's a perfect sake for every occasion.

 FAQs